tunaphish/reaper/wiki/characters/Side Characters.md

 # Ava
 - Another reaper.
 Hates Sei.
-Takes over your party after Sei leaves
+Takes over your allies after Sei leaves
 - The mentor tells you the story of her lover. (the goal of arc 2?).
 Her lover was another mentor of Sei.
 So she tried to be a reaper.
 But the first time she reapt a fellow reaper she herself became a lost soul. (side quest? you can go with female mentor to find a lost soul and she knows its weaknesses. she was never able to put her down herself, sei for some reason will not either. but you can do it.)
 	- There's an area you can't Enter.
 It contains a particularly deadly spirit.
 Result of Ava.
 She couldn't take down her friend.
 As a result she became a lost spirit too difficult to handle.
 This is her regret.
 Maybe she moves on after this.